Biology A Level

 Organisms exchange substances with their environment

 In the second year, the main areas of study are:

 Energy transfers in and between organisms

 Organisms respond to changes in their internal and external environments

 The control of gene expression

 The course combines detailed theoretical knowledge with practical research including laboratory work, interpreting data to solve scientific problems and writing in a scientific way.

-Applicants should have a minimum of a grade 5 in Mathematics, and a minimum of a grade 5,5 in GCSE Combined Science: Trilogy or a grade 5 in GCSE Biology.
-(We will also accept B grades as equivalent).
-Applicants should also have a minimum of six GCSEs at grades 9-4 , with a grade 5 in either GCSE English Language or GCSE English Literature.
+Applicants require a minimum of a grade 5 in GCSE Mathematics, a minimum of a grade 5 in GCSE English Language, and a minimum of a grade 5,5 in GCSE Combined Science: Trilogy or a grade 5 in GCSE Biology.
+Applicants should also have a minimum of six GCSEs at grades 9-4.

 Biology is challenging, not only because of the content that is covered, but also in the scientific skills you will need to develop, such as practical and data interpretation skills.
 You will also need to demonstrate an understanding of chemical processes within organisms.